New England Journal of Medicine October 28, 2021

 Composite of cardiac death, myocardial infarction, or stent thrombosis

-Key result: The polymer-free drug-coated stent was superior to the bare-metal stent in both safety and efficacy endpoints.
+Key result: The polymer-free drug-eluting stent was superior to the bare-metal stent with respect to both the primary safety and efficacy endpoints when used with a 1-month DAPT course.

 Tested